tetratelabs/wazero/RATIONALE.md

 ### Why does fake time increase on reading?

 Both the fake nanotime and walltime increase by 1ms on reading.
 Particularly in the case of nanotime, this prevents spinning.
-For example, when Go compiles `time.Sleep` using `GOOS=js GOARCH=wasm`, nanotime is used in a loop.
-If that never increases, the gouroutine is mistaken for being busy.
-This would be worse if a compiler implement sleep using nanotime, yet doesn't check for spinning!

 ### Why not `time.Clock`?